 Wow that looks nice!
 Where can I get this effect?

-You can download the effect from Minced`s OneDrive … When you get there, DO NOT select a folder to download.
+You can download the effect from Minced`s OneDrive … You have to login on that page… it’s free.
+When you do login, that full page will be there.
+When you get there, DO NOT select a folder to download.
 Instead, CLICK that DOWNLOAD button in the upper left corner of the page and you will download a single zip folder containing ALL of those effects!

 Before using this effect, there are some things required that you need or have to do: